Review – Destiny 2

 When Destiny 2 opens up, it’s eager to drum up those early day Destiny memories of you and your buddies’ attempts at all the big events that happened.
-Depending on how long you stuck with it or how much you did, this opening sequence will either be a great remembrance with a flood of memories or it’s just going to be a shallow scene with just a couple screens of you defeating the story mode that you probably long forgot about anyway.
-It was nice, though, to have it remember all of my Guardians journey’s, seeing my brothers’ names next to mine and a couple other of the random great people that I’ve befriended through Destiny.
+Depending on how long you stuck with it or how much you did, this opening sequence will either be a great remembrance with a flood of memories, or it’s just going to be a shallow scene with just a couple screens of you defeating the story mode that you probably long forgot about.
+Although, it was nice to have it remember all of my Guardian’s journeys, seeing my brothers’ names next to mine, and a couple other of the random great people that I’ve befriended through Destiny.
 It brought back the memories of those very late nights of play and got me pumped to get into the sequel.

 Destiny 2 starts out with an invasion on the last safe city for humanity, the city that The Traveler watches over.
 We open up to see invading forces attacking The Tower, the safe hub from the first game that housed all the Guardians.
 The invasion force led by Ghaul, the imposing commander of the brutal Red Legion, has stripped the city’s Guardians of their Light, and forced the survivors to flee.
 With your Light stripped from you, The Traveler captured, the tower destroyed and all of your fellow Guardians scattered around, you must set out to reunite them, gain your Light back and take down Ghaul.

 The plot isn’t anything outstanding or new, but it’s presented well enough that you’ll want to keep progressing through it.
-Ghaul is actually a well done Darth Vader-like villain who gets good screen time to flesh him and his Red Legion army out.
-His intentions and plans are clear and while it’s a bit cliche it is at least a way better attempt at a villain than the first game.
+Ghaul is actually a well done Darth Vader-like villain who gets good screen time to flesh him out, along with his Red Legion army.
+His intentions and plans are clear, and while it’s a bit cliché, it is at least a way better attempt at a villain than the first game.
 I played 100+ hours of Destiny and have no clue who the villain was.
 Was it the Darkness?
-Well regardless, I at least won’t be forgetting Ghaul because he actually had a presence.
+Well regardless, I at least won’t be forgetting Ghaul, because he actually had a presence.

-The story missions take you through 4 different planets on your journey to collect your Light and help set up your attack on Ghaul to take back your city.
-You’ll visit the Earth EDZ (European Dead Zone) which is one of the largest areas in the game and easily double the size of the Earth Zone from the first game.
+The story missions take you through four different planets on your journey to collect your Light, and help set up your attack on Ghaul to take back your city.
+You’ll visit the Earth EDZ (European Dead Zone), which is one of the largest areas in the game, and easily double the size of the Earth Zone from the first game.
 It has a great mix of destroyed forgotten city, new alien structures, and lush forest areas to explore.
 You’ll get to explore the mostly water covered moon of Saturn, Titan with deserted barges as massive waves roll below you.
 And there are several more interesting locales that are actually well designed.

-The real improvement here isn’t so much just that the story is better and more cohesive and thought out; the mission design is so much better.
+The real improvement here isn’t so much just that the story is better and more cohesive and thought out; the mission design has been greatly improved.
 It feels like you’re actually accomplishing something while it takes you to parts of the map you haven’t explored yet.
-It gives you something meaningful to do and actually has time to explain what it didn’t have time to explain in the first.
+Destiny 2 gives you something meaningful to do and actually has time to explain what it didn’t have time to explain in the first.
 You also do get to go back to Earth and finally battle in the last remaining populated Earth city that we have often heard about, but never seen.
 Unfortunately, there isn’t much to explore since it’s a fairly linear run through to get to the final boss.